Harry's House

-Background and production
+Background and composition

 In an interview with Apple Music, Styles explained how he came up with the album title: "The album is named after Haruomi Hosono, he had an album in the '70s called Hosono's House [sic], and I spent that chunk in Japan; I heard that record and I was like 'I love that.[...]
 It'd be really fun to make a record called Harry's House'."
 The initial idea behind the album came when Styles wanted to take the title in a literal way so he could make an acoustic extended play recorded at his own house.
 The album is considered Styles's most introspective of his career thus fair; according to Styles the central concept of 'house' is a metaphor for the inside of his mind rather than a "geographical location".
-Speaking on the album's concept, Styles said "It was much more of an internal thing… [and] it felt like it took on this whole new meaning and it was about, like: imagine, it’s a day in my house, what do I go through?
+Speaking on the album's concept, Styles said "It was much more of an internal thing… [and] it felt like it took on this whole new meaning and it was about, like: imagine, it's a day in my house, what do I go through?
 A day in my mind, what do I go through?
-In my house I’m playing fun music, sad music, I’m playing this, I’m playing that.
-It’s a day in the life."
+In my house I'm playing fun music, sad music, I'm playing this, I'm playing that.
+It's a day in the life."
+Styles was also inspired by a road trip he took through Italy in his deceased stepfather's car, where Styles listened to his old jazz CDs and "felt like [he] did a family thing" while on the drive.

+The album was largely written and recorded during 2020 and 2021.
+"Boyfriends", however, was initially written during the final week of Fine Line (2019) recording.
+Speaking to Zane Lowe, Styles said of the track: "Boyfriends was written right at the end of Fine Line.
+I finished the album and we touched on it a last time, there was like an extra week to write some stuff.
+I recorded "Adore You", "Treat People With Kindness", and "Lights Up" […] and at the end of that session everyone left, and I started writing "Boyfriends" and it almost felt like "Ok, there's a version where we get this ready to put on [Fine Line]", and I think there was something about that just felt like "It's just gonna have its time, so like, let's not rush to get it done."
+And we did so many versions of it."
+Musician Ben Harper is credited playing the guitar on the track and had to ask for the guitar he gifted his daughter back to borrow to play it on the song.
+"Boyfriends" lyrically discusses the experience of romantic relationships in which "people don't treat each other very nicely sometimes" that Styles observed in his sister and friends when dating other people as well as his own experiences with dating.